Gem Profile- Amber

 Our first gem profile is perfect for this time of year when the sun finally starts to come out day after day.
 This sunny gem, Amber, actually comes in a variety of colors!

-Amber is a very soft material, scoring a maximum of a 3 on Mohs scale of hardness (some samples are as soft as a 1), so be especially careful with metal pliers when wrapping amber in wire.
-Burmese amber is among the hardest of ambers at a 3, Baltic is in the middle, and Dominican amber can be as low as 1 on Mohs scale.
-That's because Dominican amber is the youngest - at 20 - 40 million years old!
+Amber is very soft, scoring a maximum of 3 on the Mohs scale of hardness, with some samples as soft as 1.
+Be especially careful using metal pliers when wrapping amber in wire.
+Burmese amber is among the hardest at 3, Baltic amber is in the middle, and Dominican amber can be as low as 1 because it is the youngest, at 20-40 million years old.

 These earrings contain Baltic Amber (Dale "Cougar" Armstrong)